scholarslab/scholarslab.github.io/_posts/2011-07-21-introduction-to-linked-open-data-at-rare-books-school.md

 Yes, it does.
 LOD is the semantic web without the focus on understanding and focusing more on what we can do.
-Understanding may come later—or not—but in the meantime we can still do some pretty cool things.
+Understanding may come later&mdash;or not&mdash;but in the meantime we can still do some pretty cool things.